nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes `list-t` to view all added tutors.

 Step 3.
 The user executes `edit-t 1 n/John Doe` to edit the first tutor's name in the list of tutors displayed.
-The command is parsed in AddressBookParser.
+The command is parsed in `AddressBookParser`.

 Step 4. `EditTutorCommandParser` is created, and constructs an `EditPersonDescriptor` which describes the edited `Person` (omitted in sequence diagram below for brevity).
 An `EditTutorCommand` object is then constructed with this `EditPersonDescriptor` and the specified tutor index.

 Step 5.
-The `EditTutorCommand` object gets the specified person from the current filtered person list using the tutor index.
+The `EditTutorCommand` object gets the specified `Person` from the current filtered person list using the tutor index.

-Step 6. `EditTutorCommand` object then creates an edited person from the specified person and the editPersonDescriptor.
+Step 6. `EditTutorCommand` object then creates an edited `Person` from the specified `Person` and the `EditPersonDescriptor`.

-Step 7. `EditTutorCommand` object then calls the `setPerson` method in the `ModelManager` with the new edited person.
+Step 7. `EditTutorCommand` object then calls the `setPerson` method in the `ModelManager` with the new edited `Person`.
-This method sets the specified `Person` in the model to be that edited person.
+This method sets the specified `Person` in the model to be that edited `Person`.

 Step 8.
-Finally, the `EditTutorCommand` object updates the person list to display the edited person.
+Finally, the `EditTutorCommand` object updates the person list to display the edited `Person`.

 The following sequence diagram shows how the above steps for edit tutor operation works: